- Contact Information

 - Children and pregnant women should not be present during renovations in housing built before 1978.
 They should not participate in activities that disturb old paint or in cleaning up paint debris after work is completed.

 - If you are considering renovation or repair work on your pre-1978 home, see the EPA's flyer Lead-Safe Guide to Renovate Right.
 En Español

-- Children playing in yards can ingest or inhale lead dust from contaminated soil.
+- Children playing in the yard of a home can ingest or inhale lead dust from contaminated soil.

-- Soil can pick up lead from exterior paint.
+- Soil can contain lead from exterior paint.